RuhAm/AlphaDAWG/README.md

 1. **Run the script** by passing the `../Data` as the output directory and the number of observations as an argument:

-Please make sure the .sh file execultable using where your-script in this case is `./vcf_wav.sh`
+Please make sure the .sh file execultable using

         chmod +x ./vcf_wav.sh